Best practices for authentication and authorization in Azure Kubernetes Service (AKS)

-With pod-managed identities (preview) for Azure resources, you automatically request access to services through Azure AD.
+With pod-managed identities (preview) for Azure resources, you automatically request access to services through Microsoft Entra ID.
 Pod-managed identities is currently in preview for AKS.
-Refer to the Use Azure Active Directory pod-managed identities in Azure Kubernetes Service (Preview) documentation to get started.
+Refer to the Use Microsoft Entra pod-managed identities in Azure Kubernetes Service (Preview) documentation to get started.

-If you have enabled Azure AD pod-managed identity on your AKS cluster or are considering implementing it, we recommend you first review the workload identity overview article to understand our recommendations and options to set up your cluster to use an Azure AD workload identity (preview).
+If you have enabled Microsoft Entra pod-managed identity on your AKS cluster or are considering implementing it, we recommend you first review the workload identity overview article to understand our recommendations and options to set up your cluster to use a Microsoft Entra Workload ID (preview).
 This authentication method replaces pod-managed identity (preview), which integrates with the Kubernetes native capabilities to federate with any external identity providers.

-The open source Azure AD pod-managed identity (preview) in Azure Kubernetes Service has been deprecated as of 10/24/2022.
+The open source Microsoft Entra pod-managed identity (preview) in Azure Kubernetes Service has been deprecated as of 10/24/2022.